axtk/groundstate/README.md

 };
 ```

-Recap: With a larger store, the number of the component's updates in response to the store updates can be reduced by providing a filter function of `(nextState, prevState)` as the optional second parameter of the `useStore()` hook.
+**Recap**: With a larger store, the number of the component's updates in response to the store updates can be reduced by providing a filter function of `(nextState, prevState)` as the optional second parameter of the `useStore()` hook.

 ## Persistent local state